droosma/blog/content/post/generative-ai-hello-world/index.md

     transform --> persist[(Persist)]
 ```

-When starting out with your own RAG implementation, the transform step is probably the most straight forward.
-Now that we have our partitions, we need to convert them into embeddings, to enable the most efficient retrieval.
-The only thing to consider here is the choice of the embedding model.
-I will always recommend starting with the most used model, at time of writing that is `text-embedding-ada-002` from OpenAI, but they have recently announced two new models that are worth looking into, `text-embedding-3-small` and `text-embedding-3-large`.
-The thing to consider when choosing a model is the price, speed as you will be using the model a lot.
-You will need to use the same model for transforming the partitions as you will for the retrieval step, so when you change model along the way, you will need to re-transform all your partitions.
-In a large percentage of the use cases any of these three models will do, but as with the extraction and partition steps, if your source data is of a certain type, you might want to consider a model that is trained on that type of data.

-With the best suited model selected, the transform step is quite straight forward.
-You take the partition and run it though the model to get the embeddings.
+With the data now partitioned into manageable chunks, the next step is to convert these partitions into embeddings.
+This conversion is crucial for facilitating swift and precise data retrieval later on.
+The selection of the embedding model is a critical decision at this stage.
+As a starting point, the model `text-embedding-ada-002` from OpenAI is highly recommended due to its widespread use and proven effectiveness.
+However, OpenAI has also introduced two newer models, `text-embedding-3-small` and `text-embedding-3-large`, which may offer advantages in certain scenarios.

+When choosing an embedding model, factors such as cost and processing speed are important to consider, especially given the frequency with which you'll be using this model.
+Consistency is key; the same model used for creating embeddings must be used during the retrieval phase to ensure compatibility.
+If you decide to switch models at any point, be prepared to re-transform all your partitions to maintain system integrity.

+For most use cases, any of the three mentioned models will suffice.
+Nevertheless, it's worth noting that if your source data is particularly unique or specialized, selecting a model specifically trained on similar data types could yield better results.

+Executing the transform step is straightforward: process each partition through the selected model to generate embeddings.
+This step is foundational, setting the stage for the efficient retrieval and utilization of the data in your RAG system.

-### Transform => Persist
+### Transform to Persist

+The final stage in the ingestion pipeline involves securing the fruits of your labor by persisting the transformed data.
+This step is crucial for ensuring that the embeddings, which are now ready for retrieval and use in RAG processes, are stored safely and efficiently.

 ```mermaid
 flowchart LR